 The avant-garde, in my eyes, is a venue for dissonance.
 My work attempts to re-and-deconstruct narrative, composing a series of images to refer to other images referring to other images that are self-referential.
 The avant-garde for the black poet or poet of color seems to be in conversation with Dubois’ thoughts of double consciousness.
 To endlessly aspire for a pseudo-identity one cannot achieve because of the one you were born with makes me believe that maybe the “avant-garde” is all the African, and her descendants, strive for; to push against some of the destructive notions of Darwinism, maintaining the philosophy of “as is-ness”.
 I denounce this New World through my art.
-Not only do I believe the avant-garde presents a kind of truth opposing its dangerous, illusory fables of our state of being, I believe this art playfully mocks it.
+Not only do I believe the avant-garde presents a kind of truth opposing dangerous, illusory ideas in regards to our current state of being, I believe this art playfully mocks it.
 In listening to Thelonious Monk, one senses a child present, another may sense a theologian, yet, they both provide insight.
 I hope my poems are seen as the literary equivalent of an A and Bb note simultaneously played; so close they seem to not belong, yet so close it seems the musician is searching for another tone further between.

 The Making of a Sculpture of a Black Greek God